 How to incorporate fartlek workouts into your training

-If you’ve been doing it a while or are up for a challenge, start looking up fartlek workouts that might work for you.
+If you’ve been running for a while or are up for a challenge, start looking up fartlek workouts that might push you harder.
 The possibilities are really endless.

 At the end of the day, fartlek training can help you become a better runner because it gives your body something new every time.
 It will help with boredom, and it will help you improve.